uwaa-ndcl/ACC_2020_Avant/README.md

 * In this project, we considered our object of interest to be the soup can from the YCB dataset.
 The blender model we used is located in the directory `blender_models/soup_can.blend`.
 This model was created by downloading a laser scan model from [this page](http://ycb-benchmarks.s3-website-us-east-1.amazonaws.com/), opening it in Blender, and converting it to Blender's `.blend` format.

-* This code is designed to use CUDA.
-If CUDA is not available on your computer, you should be able to use the cpu by changing `use_cpu` to `True` in `net_filter/dope/detector.py`
+* By default, this code will use CUDA for both the generation of images using Blender, and the evaluation of the images using DOPE.
+If CUDA is not available on your computer, you should be able to use the CPU by changing `use_cpu` to `True` in `net_filter/dope/detector.py`.
+This should make both Blender and DOPE use the CPU.

 ## extra